 A note about searching signs and symptoms online – an online search for a condition such as cancer can bring up thousands of results.
 A lot of these results are not based on evidence and are not reliable.
 There are also tips to help you find reliable and accurate health information online on the Be Cancer Aware website.

-CRUK in partnership with NICaN and PHA launched a new early diagnosis campaign in Northern Ireland to encourage those most at risk of cancer to present to their GP with potential signs or symptoms of cancer.
-The campaign will support the Department of Health’s NI Cancer Strategy and has been funded by the Community Foundation for Northern Ireland through the DoH Cancer Charities Fund.
+CRUK in partnership with NICaN and PHA delivered an early diagnosis campaign in Northern Ireland to encourage those most at risk of cancer to present to their GP with potential signs or symptoms of cancer.
+The campaign, funded by the Community Foundation for Northern Ireland through the DoH Cancer Charities Fund supported the Department of Health’s NI Cancer Strategy

 On this page you will find information about: